Chapter 34 BWV 124 Meinen Jesum Lass ich nicht

 Is this so different?
 Here it is the Christian who wishes to rush to heaven in order to love Jesus.
 Both the fundamental concept and imagery are similar and it is not surprising that Bach, although probably not intentionally, uses much the same figuration.
 Need we have further proof of the fact that he drew little distinction between secular and ecclesiastical styles?

-The first section of this duet (repeated as a da capo) is extrovertly major in mode and mood.
+The first section of this duet (repeated as the da capo of the traditional ternary structure) is extrovertly major in mode and mood.
 It is worth noting that the ritornello is always stated in the tonic key of A. Bach may have intended this as a point of anchorage and stability, a symbolic suggestion that, having been united with Jesus, one will not be parted from Him.

 The chorale is dignified and regal in tone.
 Its alternation of two and three-bar phrases endows it with a sense of musical interest, suggesting a touch of the infinite or indefinable.
 The solid tread of the quavers in the bass gives it a forward inertia appropriate to the expression of a committed march towards heaven.